 At CSX, we know that People Make the Difference.
 Our employees are dedicated to safeguarding the environment and have been widely recognized for their achievements by our neighbors, customers and business partners.

-CSX Recognized as a Top 10 Company in the S&P 500 on both the Carbon Disclosure Leadership Index and the Carbon Performance Leadership Index
+CSX Recognized in the S&P 500 on both the Climate Disclosure Leadership Index and the Climate Performance Leadership Index

 - Michael E. O'Malley was recognized for his leadership in energy conservation and reduction at CSXT facilities.